 What’s on the new Next Chapter Menu?

-You’ll have to head to CPK to find out all the newest offerings, but I’ll share a few of the key pieces with you right here, right now.
 I tried all of it, even the fish, and I NEVER eat fish.
-However, when in CPK, and you’ve got a great General Manager insisting he doesn’t usually eat fish, but even he loves the new Next Chapter Menu halibut dish, you just take the plunge and go for it.
+When in CPK, and the General Manager insists he doesn’t usually eat fish, however, even he loves the new Next Chapter Menu halibut dish, you just take the plunge and go for it.

-Just to give you an idea of how I think of California Pizza Kitchen, it’s not really a place I’d normally head out to for pizza.
+California Pizza Kitchen, it’s not where I go for pizza.
 I’m a New York girl.
-We like our pizza a certain way.
-California Pizza Kitchen, in my mind, has always just been crazy pizzas with pineapple on it.
-I don’t know why I always think pineapple on pizza, but that’s just how I think of pizza in California.
+In my mind, California Pizza Kitchen equals crazy pizzas with pineapple on it.
+I don’t know why I think pineapple on pizza, but I do.
 Pizza in New York is all about cheese, a great crust, and more often than not, MEAT.
-California Pizza Kitchen just always seemed like the place to go for more “froo-froo” pizza.
-Sorry, California.
-It’s just how I think of it.
+It’s not “froo-froo” pizza.

 Baked Potato Soup

-Farmers Market Soup is made of roasted squash, and market vegetables, with a touch of cream.
+Farmers Market Soup: roasted squash, market vegetables, as well as a touch of cream.
 Finished with a drizzle of California extra virgin olive oil.
 It’s too pretty to eat, to be honest.
 My favorite part of the entire soup?
 The olive oil drizzled on top.
 It adds that extra bit of fatty goodness I love in a soup.
-You can taste how fresh it is, and that they use farm fresh ingredients.
+You can taste how fresh it is, as well as the fact that they use farm fresh ingredients.
 Hard to believe for a chain restaurant, right?
 Right!

 Once the soups were sampled, and the bowls were licked clean, our attention was turned to our main dishes.

-I know, shake your heads, I do it, too.
-It’s a sin to do that to meat, which is why they cooked it to my taste!
-I took full advantage, too.
-Hardly needed the knife to cut it, it was so good.
-My mouth is watering right now.
+I didn’t need the knife to cut the ribeye, it was so good.
 It will be a regular for me when I head back, over and over again!

-Oh that butternut squash farro should come with a few other dishes, for sure.
-Or just in a big old bowl as a main dish, with some asparagus on top, and the baby kale.
+Oh that butternut squash Farro should be a main dish, with some asparagus on top, and the baby kale.
 I could dive into it, roll around in it, and lick the bowl clean.
 Amazing.

 Roasted Garlic Chicken with Season Vegetables